 Ford to invest $900 mln in Thailand plants

-Dec 8 (Reuters) - Ford Motor Co F.N said on Wednesday it would invest $900 million to modernise its factories in Thailand that support production of its Ranger pickup and Everest SUV, in what will be the company's largest-ever single investment in the country.
+BANGKOK, Dec 8 (Reuters) - Ford Motor Co F.N said on Wednesday it would invest $900 million to modernise its factories in Thailand that support production of its Ranger pickup and Everest SUV, in what will be the company's largest single investment in the country.

+The investment would be through its own manufacturing plant and AutoAlliance Thailand, its joint venture with Japan's Mazda Corporation, Ford said in a statement.

+Thailand is Asia's fourth-largest auto assembly and export hub, featuring some of the world’s largest carmakers such as Toyota 7203.T and Honda 7267.T.
+The industry accounts for about 10% of Thailand's GDP and manufacturing jobs.

 ((sayantani.ghosh@thomsonreuters.com;))